 Even though there are many advantages to downsizing, there may be some disadvantages.
 For example, if you’ve spent your whole life enjoying the benefits of a big home with lots of space then you may not want to just give it up, even though you’re in retirement.
 If you’re wanting to move but don’t want to sacrifice space, many properties don’t sacrifice space but are better suited to your changing needs and wants.

 If you are opposed to the idea of downsizing, there’s no real need to, the choice is completely up to you.
 If you don’t want to downsize but are still looking to move, you may find that your property has increased in value, which can give you more freedom and some extra money when purchasing a new property or you may choose to buy a cheaper home and still enjoy having some extra cash to spend on what you like.

 When should I downsize?

 When you decide to downsize is completely up to you, you may find that you’re finding it harder to look after your home or your garden which may provide some motivation to start the process.
 If you are thinking it is a decision you want to make or a decision you think you’ll want to make in the future, then it might be worth researching where you want to live or what kind of property you’re looking for.

 Moving to an Inspired retirement village

-Here at Inspired Villages, we have many different types of properties all over the UK, from Exeter to Warwick.
+Here at Inspired Villages, we have many different types of properties in retirement villages all over the UK, from Exeter to Warwick.
 If you’re looking to move and considering a retirement village, we can help you find the perfect property whether you choose to downsize or not.

 One of the best things about moving to one of our communities is that it is more than just a village, there are several other benefits including spas, pools, gyms, restaurants, and also a great sense of community.